grtn91/gsx-profile-manager/README.md

   2. **Community Folder Scan** – Automatically detect GSX profiles inside the MSFS Community folder.
   3. **Drag & Drop** – Users can drag & drop profiles into the app to store them for quick selection.

 Stay tuned for these improvements in upcoming releases! 🚀

+GSX Profile Manager is a tool I’ve developed to help simplify managing and activating GSX profiles in flight simulators.
+Future updates will improve symlink handling, add session persistence, and support Community folder scanning and drag & drop.

+💖 [Support](https://www.paypal.com/donate/?hosted_button_id=TSPHNJJ58GEGN) the project: As a solo developer, any donations help me continue improving and updating this tool.
+Thank you for your support!